suzanne bearne suzanne bearne

 This particular subject is the PR’s stronghold.
 They'll be working hours every weeks trying to secure press coverage across national to trade press.
 They'll be (or should be) inhaling all the potential media covering the subject, be aware of the feature editors commissioning such stories, and have the knowledge to know where a piece could work, and how it could be changed to fit a particular title’s style.
 As a freelance journalist, I know I don’t do this enough, but then pieces rarely fall through.
 BUT, there’s room here for after a national piece has been published, for example, for the PR with all their knowledge and contacts to suggest how the freelance journalist they've just worked with could rework it for a particular trade or consumer title and also share their contacts.
 A win for the PR for potentially securing two or more pieces of coverage, and a win for the journalist in landing more commissions and money.
 And just a fantastic way to build relationships.

-Time’s are very difficult very now and I will certainly be once again banging on about just how tough it is as a freelance journalist, but by working together (and building relationships) there’s ways to make things a little bit easier for all parties.
+Times are very difficult very now and I will certainly be once again banging on about just how tough it is as a freelance journalist, but by working together (and building relationships) there’s ways to make things a little bit easier for all parties.

 Read More